Calvin-L/sjforms/README.md

     }

 The library is totally threadsafe (i.e. the same `Form`s, `Field`s, and other classes can be used from multiple threads concurrently).

+## Building

+This project uses the [Gradle](http://www.gradle.org/) build system.
+It was made using Gradle 2.0, but the build files are very simple and earlier/later versions of Gradle should work just fine.
+To build:

+    $ gradle build

+This will generate jar files in build/libs and examples/build/libs.
+You can also generate javadoc with Gradle:

+    $ gradle javadoc